Here’s How You Can Optimize Your Home’s Activity Centers

-Before you decide to include a pool like this one, which sits in the backyard of 5-bedroom, 6.5-bath luxury home, in your dream house plans, carefully consider the pros and cons – of which there are a number on each side (Plan #153-2088).
+Before you decide to include a pool like this one, which sits in the backyard of a 5-bedroom, 6.5-bath luxury home, in your dream house plans, carefully consider the pros and cons – of which there is a number on each side (Plan #153-2088).

 No, You Shouldn’t!